 2. Discuss differences/similarities between 2x4" (5x10cm) block of wood, popsicle/wood stick, and sawdust (all same material, but different sizes and shapes, densities and mass).

-3. Hold the 2x4" (5x10cm) block of wood over the candle's flame with the wood touching the flame.
+3. Hold 2x4" (5x10cm) over the candle's flame with the wood touching the flame.

-4. Observe the 2x4" (5x10cm) block of wood.
+4. Students observe the 2x4" (5x10cm).
 Identify charring (blackening of wood).

 5. Hold popsicle/wood stick in the candle's flame.